Technology Tales

 2007-01-30 (next Tuesday) is given as the date for Windows Vista's launch to the wider world.
 It's an expensive beast, so I think that I'll wait for a while and take the plunge when all the hype has died down.
 When compared with retail prices, it appears that a TechNet Plus subscription would be a good move, particularly as it would be useful to have an awareness of up-and-coming Microsoft Technology for my work.
 However, what looks really tempting is the OEM option.
 There are caveats with this, especially since Microsoft changed the licensing arrangements so that OEM Windows should only be bought installed on a complete PC.
 This has always been the case with its server and office software, but buying a component such as a CPU or hard drive once was sufficient for OEM Windows.
 I suppose that I'll keep waiting then...

-Adding a new hard drive
+Setting up a new hard drive in Windows

 21st January 2007